x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deploy-new-installations/create-azure-test-environments.md

 7. Click **I have read and accept the license terms**, and then click **Install**.
 On the **Installation is Complete** page, click **Finish**.

-8. From Internet Explorer, download the latest version of [Exchange 2016](../../new-features/updates.md) or [Exchange 2019](../../new-features-2019/updates.md).
+8. From Internet Explorer, download the latest version of [Updates for Exchange Server](../updates.md).

 9. Click **Save** to store the ISO file in the Downloads folder.